Cheap Valentine’s Day ideas don’t have to make you LOOK cheap. Let me help you do them right, with this list of 40+ free and cheap valentine’s ideas.

 I totally get it.

-I’m here to help you pull off this Valentine’s Day in style by showing the one you love how much they mean to you (hint: you don’t need a wad of cash to do that).
+That's why I've written the ultimate list of cheap Valentine's Day ideas to help you pull off this Valentine’s Day in style.
+Use the ideas below, and you'll show the one you love how much they mean to you (hint: you don’t need a wad of cash to do that).

 What Can You Do for Free on Valentine’s Day?

 SO, you’re looking for free things to do on Valentine’s Day.
 Fortunately for you, I’ve got loads of ideas to keep the romantic spark alive without overwhelming your wallet.

 - Plaster their Car in Love Post-It Notes: If you’ve got a mountain of post-it notes, then you’re good to go.
 Just write one reason, per note, of why you love them (or one thing you like about them).
 Then, plaster the notes onto their car.

 - Create a Mason Jar of Memories: Go back through scrapbooks, albums, your photos on your smartphone, etc. and write little snippets of memories that have meant something to do you on small pieces of paper.
 Fold them up, stick them in a mason jar, and present your love with a jar full of moments you’ve shared.

 - Create a “Kiss the Ground You Walk On” Night: Use these free printables from The Dating Divas to set up a romantic path your loved one will see as soon as they get home!